alexismgjackson-github/gooddog/README.md

 # _GOODDOG - DOG GROOMING BOOKING SYSTEM_

-Gooddog is a fully responsive app allows the user to book an appointment with a fictional dog grooming company.
+Gooddog is a fully responsive app thats allows the user to book an appointment with a fictional dog grooming company.

 ## FEATURES